NatwarUpadhyay/Emoticobot/README.md

 ![Fotor_AI](https://user-images.githubusercontent.com/91323575/222813158-b9b63d5e-b028-4779-a3d4-9fccaef6f56f.png)

-## Healthy Braincells!
+## Summary

-Trying to Secure Information on creating a free-for-all, effective "Emotional AI" , for keeping individual's mental issues at bay, as the present AI like Replika, Woebot, Wysa, Tess, Joy and many more, are trained to assess the emotion but in a very limited way, due to lack of training data,their design and interface.
+Trying to Secure Information on creating a free-for-all, effective "Emotional AI" , for keeping individual's mental issues at bay, as the present AI like Replika, Woebot, Wysa, Tess, Joy and many more, are trained to assess the emotion but in a very limited way, due to lack of training data,their design and interface.I am able to understand the basics as well as advanced aspects of AI tools implementations with the help of University of Helsinki's program - "Building AI course project".

 ## Tough Times